 How to be a good manager?
 How to be the best leader for your people?
 What would you answer to a new manager asking you about your best tip or advice to manage a team?
-Would you struggle to find the best management skill?
+Would you struggle to find the best management skills?
 Would you start sharing a list of advice and tips to be the best manager and leader or would you come with a single and powerful tip for new managers?

 The best skill for managers and leaders: the art of questioning